 Clause 4.4 c requires you to determine criteria for effective process operation and control.
 You could determine criteria to control the inputs, outputs, and resources used.
 For example, Raw materials as an input to production would have acceptance criteria that it must meet before it can be used.

 These criteria (controls) must be established for each QMS process.
 Note that such controls may also come from the customer, regulatory or industry bodies.
 Equally important are the specific methods required for effective operation and control of each process.
 These may include job travelers; work instructions; in-process inspection sheet; specifications and drawings; SPC charts; set up checklist; machine manuals; etc. Note these control methods may apply to any or all of inputs, outputs or conversion activities.

-Under 4.4.1d, resources for QMS processes may include facility, material, equipment, labor, supplies, utilities, etc. Every QMS process will require a different combination of resources.
-Resource details may be identified in specifications, production schedules, bill of materials, production travelers or routers, work instructions, etc. Information for QMS processes will vary from process to process and may include -production schedules, bill of materials, product acceptance and process performance criteria, production traveler or router, work instructions, etc. Use clause 7.5 and other relevant clauses to control process information.
+Under 4.4.1d, resources for QMS processes may include facility, material, equipment, labour, supplies, utilities, etc. Every QMS process will require a different combination of resources.
+Resource details may be identified in specifications, production schedules, bill of materials, production travellers or routers, work instructions, etc. Information for QMS processes will vary from process to process and may include -production schedules, bill of materials, product acceptance and process performance criteria, production traveller or router, work instructions, etc. Use clause 7.5 and other relevant clauses to control process information.

 Under 4.4.1 e the organization shall have to ensure that adequate responsibilities and authorities are assigned as per as the requirements given in the clause 5.3.